electrickite/caffeinated/README.md

 Caffeinated is a small utility which prevents the system from entering an idle state by using a systemd logind idle inhibitor lock.
-It can be run either in the forground or as a daemon.
+It can be run either in the foreground or as a daemon.

 Requirements
 ------------